nhzaci/ClickClack/README.md

 A simple and minimalistic typing speed test based on Nuxt.js with a material design scheme based around cards and objects

 ### TODOS
-1. Word highlighting to show whether previous words are correct or wrong
+1. Calculating WPM (I am doing 5 char per word but it feels off...) and Accuracy
-2. Calculating WPM and Accuracy
+2. Changing of themes and adding prebuilt themes
-3. Changing of themes and adding prebuilt themes
+3. Choose from various counts and make the text dynamic